rwaldron/vox-populi-tests/readme.md

 ## Vox Populi Tests

-This test suite will serve as an open source collection tests by which all browsers will be judged.
+This test suite will serve as an open source collection of tests by which all browsers will be judged.

 ## The old days are over.